The Promised Neverland: Other media

 A collaboration between The Promised Neverland and Collabo Cafe Honpo was held in Akihabara and Nihonbashi from February 14 to March 8, 2020.
 The collaboration included original merchandise, food and drinks based on the series.
-A collaboration with Collabo Cafe Honpo LABO was held at the Ikebukuro East Exit Store in Kanto, Tokyo from August 8 - September 6, 2020.
+A collaboration with Collabo Cafe Honpo LABO was held at the Ikebukuro East Exit Store in Kanto, Tokyo from August 8 to September 6, 2020.
 The event celebrated Emma's birthday and featured Emma, Norman, and Ray as plushies.
 The café runs under the same company as Collabo Cafe Honpo, but is a space that is specifically used for figures and plushies that customers can bring to do photo-shoots with miniature (inedible) foods, drinks, and tables.
 A traveling real-life escape game organized by SCRAP based on the series called "The Promised Neverland: Escape From The False Paradise" began touring Japan in March 2019.
 A second traveling real-life escape game organized by SCRAP based on the series called "The Promised Neverland: Escape From The Man-Eating Forest" began touring Japan on July 8, 2021.
 An event, in collaboration with Greenland Amusement Park in Arao, Kumamoto, called "Infiltrate the Greenland Farm" started on March 20 and was held until June 6, 2021.
 The event featured exclusive merchandise, food, and rides based on the series.
 A collaboration with Hotel Keihan at six different locations in Japan ran from June 1 to August 29, 2021.
 The collaboration featured six concept rooms nationwide with life-sized characters, animated setting pictures, original merchandise, voices from Emma, Norman, and Ray, and a mini exhibition.
-Due to the events popularity, original goods from the collaboration continued to be sold until March 31, 2022.
+Due to the events popularity, original goods from the collaboration were sold until March 31, 2022.
 A hands-on, experience-based, immersive event called "Experience Museum The Promised Neverland Grace Field House Escape Edition" was held in Roppongi from July 17 to December 30, 2021.
 The event included an exhibition featuring a life sized replica of Grace Field House, various props, and characters from the series, as well as original merchandise.
 A cafe event called "Minerva Cafe" was held within the museum and sold various foods and drinks based on the series.
 A pop-up shop to promote the series was held at six different Loft Stores across Japan from February 11 to May 10, 2021.
 Another pop-up shop selling series-themed merchandise was open at the Tokyo Anime Center from January 21 to February 6, 2022.